Kappenn/devops-course/contributions/tutorial/bratfors-kasperli/README.md

 ## Repeat:

-We have expanded the background to explain about how CI and automated build tools are connected to Devops.
+We have expanded the background to explain about how CI and automated build tools are connected to Devops and why TeamCity is a good option.

 We have added instructions to install Java 8 and Gradle, either from the respective website or through a package manager.